 This Quarterly Report on Form 10-Q (the "Report"), including, without limitation, the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations," includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements, other than statements of present or historical fact included in or incorporated by reference in this Report, regarding the future financial performance of Shapeways Holdings, Inc. (the "Company," "Shapeways," "we," "us" or "our"), as well as the Company's strategy, future operations, future operations, future operations, future operations for the next twelve months and to continue to operate as a going concern are forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "potential," "predict," "should," "wuld," "will," "seek," "target," and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.
+All statements, other than statements of present or historical fact included in or incorporated by reference in this Report, regarding the future financial performance of Shapeways Holdings, Inc. (the "Company," "Shapeways," "we," "us" or "our"), as well as the Company's strategy, future operations, future operations, future operations, future operations, future operations, estimated revenues and losses, projected costs, prospects, plans, objectives of management and ability to implement additional cost-reduction measures or consummate capital raises or strategic alternatives are forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "potential," "predict," "should," "would," "will," "seek," "target," and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.